tjFogarty/tj-ie/src/site/posts/popover-api.md

 {% image "popover-expanded.png", "VoiceOver dialog declaring the popover as expanded when popover is activated" %}

-Currently, support is pretty good, with all typical desktop browser engines supporting it.
+Currently, support is ok, but we're waiting on Firefox to ship support in stable.
 This is a barebones example, but I'm excited to add this to my toolbelt and see where it will fit in a production environment.